 Tyrone smiles.
 This old guy looks a lot like his grandfather, or at least like the vague image Tyrone has, from his fading memories and old photos.
 It has already been ten years.

-“Morning,” says the old guy, his thick lips curving into a smile.
 His greeting carries that familiar smell of old things, things that have been drenched and dried, broken and repaired, many times.

 “Good morning,” replies Tyrone.